CaptainAxolotl/additional-origins/README.md

 	    You can do this once every minute.
 	+   Scatter: When taking significant damage, adrenaline kicks in, giving you a 10 second speed boost.

+**Creepling:** inspired by but different from the Creeperling by @Red Hunter

+	+   Prime: Press 'G' to prime yourself and explode after 3 seconds.
+	+   Blast Resistance: You are resistant to blast damage.
+	-   Volatile: You explode when set on fire.

 # Modified Origins from the Origins Mod:

 **Phantom:** can see farther while phasing underground

-**Merling:** can press G while under water to hold their breath for 5 minutes
+**Merling:** can press G while under water to hold their breath for 5 minutes, dried kelp gives more food and saturation value

 **Feline:** the mining restriction has been removed